 The sample KPI dashboard above provides an all-encompassing view of the most critical strategic KPIs that each CEO needs to keep a close eye on.
 The revenue is depicted as the actual, target and compared to the previous year.
 This gives the manager an immediate overview of how the revenue has developed over time and the percentage of the achieved target.

 This dashboard performance indicators example focuses also on customers, as they are usually the most critical aspect of any business.
 The number of customers acquired, the target, and compared to the previous year give an at-a-glance overview of these important numbers.
 You can see that the exclamation and checkmarks signal if the targets are met or not, therefore, you can look into more details on what happened.
-Following the total and the customers’ revenue, the dashboard goes into more detail on the average revenue per customer, also depicted as the actual, target, and compared to the previous year, following by the customer acquisition cost (CAC).
+Following the total and the customers’ revenue, it goes into more detail on the average revenue per customer, also depicted as the actual, target, and compared to the previous year, followed by the customer acquisition cost (CAC).
 This way an executive can look into the strategic performance of a company and adjust if any KPI doesn’t meet its target.
 For more information and detailed analysis of these KPIs, you can see the management dashboard example page.

 Finance is the beating heart of any business, and there is more pressure than ever on managers and employees to keep this beating heart healthy and stable.
 That’s why a financial dashboard comprising of crucial KPIs such as the working capital, cash conversion cycle or vendor payment error rate will provide insights on the company’s financial state – liquidity, invoicing processes, and budgeting, among others.

-This dashboard puts a spotlight on the effective management of sales processes in a company.
+This business metrics dashboard puts a spotlight on the effective management of sales processes in a company.
 With Salesforce being the industry leader in CRM (Customer Relationship Management) platforms, the KPIs depicted in the example below will ensure smooth optimization of sales mechanisms and facilitate better planning.

-This is one of the most prominent Salesforce dashboard examples of our library as it focuses on central metrics for evaluating sales performance.
+This is one of the most prominent Salesforce dashboard examples of our library as it focuses on central measures for evaluating sales performance.
 You can precisely evaluate your sales cycle steps, the average lead response time of sales reps, activity by type, contract value, and top deals, among others and generate an extensive sales report.
 This will enable you to paint a big picture of how your sales department works toward closing deals and, ultimately, generating revenue.

-The marketing department usually tracks various metrics, but these are specifically selected to give you an outline of revenue and costs related to the promotional activities.
+The marketing department usually tracks various performance indicators, but these are specifically selected to give you an outline of revenue and costs related to the promotional activities.
 You can see the total revenue, per acquisition, the number of leads, how much budget is spent, how much profit is generated, and return on investment, among others.
 These number-driven KPIs are designed to provide an instant view of the most important parts of a successful marketing influence on a company but also serve as a roadmap to create a thorough marketing report.

 A comprehensive marketing dashboard will give you these statistical answers which you can present to your CEO or investors and prove the profitability of conducted marketing activities.
 If you want to dig to the operational level, then it makes sense to further explore each channel, what exactly they bring to the bottom line, and optimize them accordingly.